 Eastern Oklahoma VA Health Care System

-The Jack C. Montgomery VA Medical Center promotes a welcoming environment that is supportive of the involvement of friends and family during the delivery of health care services.
+The VA Medical Center promotes a welcoming environment that is supportive of the involvement of friends and family during a Veteran’s inpatient stay.

-Patients in general medical/surgical and rehabilitation inpatient units, who can do so, are allowed to determine their own visiting hours in collaboration with the medical center team.
-Family preferences are allowed when a patient is unable to communicate their visitation preferences.
+Inpatients in general medical/surgical and rehabilitation units can determine their own visiting hours in collaboration with their medical center team.
+If the Veteran is unable to communicate, family preferences can communicate their visitation preferences.

-Visiting hours in the emergency room, intensive care and psychiatric care units will be determined by unit nurse managers or charge nurse based on patient acuity and/or patient activity.
+Visiting hours in the emergency department, intensive care and psychiatric units will be determined by the area’s nurse manager or charge nurse based upon the patient’s condition or activity.

-Children may visit patients at the discretion of the physician and/or nurse manager or remain in waiting rooms under the supervision of a responsible adult.
+Children may visit inpatients at the discretion of the physician and/or nurse manager or remain in waiting rooms under the supervision of a responsible adult.

-A family member, friend, or designated support person may be present with the patient for emotional support during the course of their hospital stay.
-The support person may not be prohibited or discriminated against based on age, race, ethnicity, religion, culture, language, physical or mental disability, socioeconomic status, sex, sexual orientation, or gender identity or expression.
+A family member, friend, or designated support person may be with the patient for emotional support during their hospital stay.
+The support person may not be discriminated against based on age, race, ethnicity, religion, culture, language, physical or mental disability, socioeconomic status, sex, sexual orientation, or gender identity or expression.

-The support person may or may not be the patient's surrogate decision maker or legally authorized representative.
-The presence of the support person is allowed unless the individual's presence infringes on others' rights, safety, or is medically or therapeutically contraindicated.
+The support person may or may not be the inpatient's surrogate decision maker or legally authorized representative.
+The support person is allowed unless their presence oversteps others' rights, safety, or is medically or emotionally harmful.

 VA General Visitation Policy